 Please help us spread the word with those who might have information about the children who went missing at boarding schools.
 The time for healing is now.

 How You Can Help

-- Share the call for testimony with Tribal communities and on social media
+- Share the recent filing and news about our testimony on social media

 - Talk with your relatives and ask if anyone in your family went missing at Boarding Schools

 - Contact us with your story and testimony